FauziAkram/amira/README.md

 *   **King Safety:**
     *   **Pawn Shield:** Evaluates the pawn cover in front of a castled (or non-castled) king.
     *   **King Attack Score:** A penalty system based on the number and type of enemy pieces attacking the king's zone.
-*   **Tactical Awareness:**
-    *   Bonuses for minor pieces attacking enemy heavy pieces.
+*   **Threat Evaluation:** A dedicated module to reward tactical opportunities, including:
+    *   Attacks on weak, hanging, or under-defended pieces.
-    *   Bonuses for rooks attacking enemy minor pieces.
+    *   Bonuses for safe pawn attacks on enemy pieces.
+    *   Recognition of pawn push threats that create tactical problems for the opponent.
+*   **Endgame Scaling:** The evaluation is scaled in endgames to better recognize drawish positions, such as those with opposite-colored bishops or a minimal material advantage.
 *   **Tempo Bonus:** A small bonus for the side to move.

 ### Game Rules & Time Management